 10. Dietmar Hopp – TSG Hoffenheim ($7.15 billion)

-Dietmar Hopp, founder of SAP SE, is one of the most prominent billionaires in the world of sports, owning Bundesliga team Hoffenheim.
-With a net worth of $7.15 billion, Hopp has made major contributions to the development of the club, investing more than $500 million since acquiring Hoffenheim.
-This heavy investment has helped the club make significant strides over the years, although it has yet to achieve the same level of success as Germany's top clubs.
+Dietmar Hopp, founder of SAP SE, is one of the most prominent billionaires in the world of sports, owning the Bundesliga team Hoffenheim.
+With a net worth of $7.15 billion, Hopp has made major contributions to the development of the club, investing more than $500 million since he acquired Hoffenheim.
+This heavy investment has helped the club make significant strides over the years, although it has yet to achieve the level of success enjoyed by Germany's top clubs.

-However, in March 2023, Hopp decided to return Hoffenheim's majority voting rights, although he remained the largest shareholder.
-The decision came after years of pressure from protests over Hoffenheim's violation of the 50+1 ownership rule, a key regulation in German football that ensures clubs remain owned by fans rather than wealthy investors.
-Hopp's decision was controversial, but was also an important step in easing tensions and allowing the club to continue to grow under investor control.
+However, in March 2023, Hopp decided to relinquish Hoffenheim's majority voting rights, although he remained the largest shareholder.
+The decision came after years of pressure from protests against Hoffenheim for violating the 50+1 ownership rule, a key regulation in German football that ensures clubs remain owned by fans rather than wealthy investors.
+Hopp's decision was controversial but also an important step in easing tensions and allowing the club to continue growing under the control of investors.

-Despite this, Hoffenheim are still struggling to maintain their place in the Bundesliga and are often at risk of relegation.
-Financial issues and team strategy remain a major challenge for Hopp, especially as the club has yet to rise to compete with top teams like Bayern Munich or Borussia Dortmund.
+Despite this, Hoffenheim is still struggling to maintain its place in the Bundesliga and is often at risk of relegation.
+Financial issues and tactical strategy remain a major challenge for Hopp, especially as the club has yet to reach the level needed to compete with top teams like Bayern Munich or Borussia Dortmund.

 In Summary

-From Saudi Arabia's Public Investment Fund to billionaires like Sheikh Mansour and Stan Kroenke, the richest football club owners in the world have not only changed the image of their teams but also had a strong influence on the global football scene.
-They are the decisive factors in promoting the development of football, creating famous deals and constantly increasing the value of the club.
-The success of teams under the leadership of these wealthy owners proves that in football, in addition to player talent, smart investment strategies can also lead to glory.
+From Saudi Arabia's Public Investment Fund to billionaires like Sheikh Mansour and Stan Kroenke, the richest football club owners in the world have not only changed the image of their teams but have also had a strong influence on the global football scene.
+They are the decisive factors in promoting the development of football, securing high-profile transfers, and constantly increasing the value of their clubs.
+The success of teams under the leadership of these wealthy owners demonstrates that in football, in addition to players' talent, smart investment strategies can also lead to glory.